allisnulll/keyboard/README.md

     _    _    _    del            bspc           _    _    _    _    _    _
                                                                 _    _    _
 ```
 Provides easy access to navigation keys, as well as other useful keys.
-Does not remove access to modifier keys on right side in order to allow for things like highlight or jump by word.
+Does not remove access to modifier keys on right side in order to allow for things like highlight or jump by word. *(Arrow keys are where they are to avoid keyboard ghosting)*
 - *cw:* Caps-word key to capitalize the next typed word.
-- *tb1:* **Ctrl+Tab** for easy access when changing tabs in web browser. *(tb2 in custom nav layer)*
+- *tb1:* **Ctrl+Tab** for easy access when changing tabs in web browser. *(tb2 in [custom nav layer](#Custom-Navigation-Layer))*
 - Access to useful keys like enter and tab, as well as backspace and delete.
 - Access to media keys as well as brightness keys
 - Access to some minorly useful mouse keys as well as the regular lock keys just in case.